Musical Explorers: Bringing the World’s Music into the Classroom

 He loves her not just because of her talent, but also because of how she shares it with the world.
 “She plays in stocking feet because she feels the vibrations through the floor,” he says with reverence.
 “I love the thought that sound is in our bodies—that it’s not just something that we hear, but something we can feel.”

-Using Musical Explorers, Núñez—who has been an educator for 18 years—teaches his students that there is more to music than listening, that it’s a window into other cultures and experiences.
+Using Musical Explorers, Núñezteaches his students that there is more to music than listening, that it’s a window into other cultures and experiences.

-Musical Explorers is a robust music curriculum for kindergartners through second graders in New York City.
-Created by Carnegie Hall’s Weill Music Institute, Musical Explorers teaches fundamentals of music with the help of interactive lesson plans, audio, video, and concert webcasts that feature musicians who represent a variety of countries and musical genres—Greece, Mali, and India among them.
-More than 5,000 students and 75 New York City teachers learn about each featured musician throughout the semester in their classrooms before coming to Zankel Hall for culminating concerts.
+Musical Explorers is a robust music curriculum for kindergartners through second graders in New York City, and available nationally as a free online curriculum with extensions for teachers to reach third through fifth graders.
+Created by Carnegie Hall’s Weill Music Institute, Musical Explorers teaches fundamentals of music with the help of an interactive world map, lesson plans, audio, video, and concert webcasts that feature musicians who represent a variety of countries and musical genres—Greece, Mali, and India among them.
+More than 5,000 students and 75 New York City teachers learn about each featured musician throughout the semester in their classrooms before culminating concerts that usually take place at Carnegie Hall.

 Part of what is so refreshing about Musical Explorers, he adds, is that it is “the most tremendous resource I have—and maybe ever will have—to bring in music from around the world.
 For us to engage in learning Greek or Bambara or songs from India is really to be a New Yorker.
 That’s what I want these kids to celebrate.”